 Room 5 is dedicated to the history of the ancient municipalities and regions of the area (Μεσογαία): tombstones and finds from Paiania (Παιανία), antiquities of prehistoric and historical times from the area of Koropi (Κορωπί) and the ancient municipalities of Lamptres (Λάμπτρες) and Ois (Όη), representative exhibits from ancient Myrrinountas (Μυρρινούντας, today's Merenda Markopoulou), from the late Mycenaean cemetery of Perati (Περατή) in Porto Rafti (Πόρτο Ραφτη) and the geometric cemetery of Ag.
 Panteleimon of Anavyssos (Ανάβυσσος).

 The ancient road network at Mesogaia was particularly dense.
-A well-known road was the Steiriaki Odos that joined the Asty (Athens), with Mesogaia ending at the coastal road of Steiria (Porto Rafti) and the Sphetia Odos that passed through mount Hymettus.
+A well-known road was the Steiriaki Odos that joined the Asty (Athens).
+Mesogaia ended at the coastal road of Steiria (Porto Rafti) and the Sphetia Odos that passed through mount Hymettus.
 The port of Mesogaia (Porto Rafti) ensured contact with the Aegean Sea.
 Excavations have shown that the modern avenues 'Marathonos', 'Spaton', and 'Spaton-Loutsas' follow the lining of the ancient roads, which was the outcome of the ground's morphology.

 The upper part of an Artemis Brauronia's stele with a scene and a catalog of dedications to Artemis Brauronia.
 Around 420 B.C.
 On the right, Artemis is wearing a chiton, and himation is leaning against a pilaster holding a phiale.
 Five men wearing himation advance towards the goddess with respect.
 These may be interpreted as the board of 'Hieropoioi' or the 'the Treasurers of the Other Gods', operating in the sanctuary in weighing and/or counting the sacred property before its transfer to the Acropolis.
 In the inventory of the sacred treasure of Artemis, the sacred money of Apollo is also mentioned.
 This was possibly part of the Allies' Treasure, which had been transferred from Delos to Athens (453 B.C.).
 The inscription in the field of the relief: ΦΙΛΟΜ ΦΙΛΟΜΕΛΟΣ was carved in later years.
 It praises the known family of Philomeledai from Marathon, who took part in transferring the goddess' property from the Brauron sanctuary to the Athens Acropolis.